Reading and writing support

 Talking books and braille

 If you have a reading disability, you may be able to download talking books to listen to your course literature.
-The SLU Library can assist you in getting started with this service.
+The SLU Library can help you get started with this service.

-Producing new talking books can take time, so make sure you start early to find out what has already been recorded.
-Contact the library to order new talking books or literature in braille if needed.
+Producing new talking books can take time, so start early to find out what has already been recorded.
+Contact the library to order new talking books or literature in braille (Swedish or English) if needed.

-More information can be found at the Talking books and text-to-speech app page.
+More information can be found on the Talking books and text-to-speech app page.

 Text-to-speech for reading text on screen

-Text-to-speech technology allows you to listen to articles, compendiums, and online text.
-Printed material must first be converted into a digital format to be used with text-to-speech.
+Text-to-speech technology allows you to listen to articles, compendiums and online text.
+Printed material must first be converted into digital format to be used with text-to-speech.
 You can scan documents using SLU’s printers/copiers.

 Text-to-speech can also be used to listen to text you have written yourself.
 This is particularly useful when working on written assignments, as it enables you to hear whether your text sounds correct and flows naturally.

-SLU provides the text-to-speech programme TorTalk, which allows you to listen to all types of text on a computer or smartphone.
-You can select the voice, language, and speaking speed according to your preference.
+SLU provides the text-to-speech software TorTalk, which allows you to listen to all types of text on a computer or smartphone.
+You can select the voice, language and speaking speed according to your preference.

-TorTalk is available on student computers at SLU.
-It can also be installed on your personal computer via SLU’s software download portal, where you log in with your student account.
+Tortalk is available on SLU's student computers.
+It can also be installed on your personal computer via SLU’s software share, where you log in with your student account.

 Dyslexie is a typeface specifically designed to make reading easier for individuals with dyslexia.
 The font can be downloaded from the website of the company that developed it.